 Stability.
 It’s kinda obvious, but when you add weight to a bike, well, things can go south real quick if you don’t get it right.
 The key here, considering the amount of gear we need to haul, is to spread out the weight evenly across the frame, and that’s going to mean as many luggage fixing points as possible.
 Luckily the space-frame lends itself well to this idea, and I already use a set of Alpkit luggage bags that will help spread the weight throughout the frame itself.
 What remains to be seen is if I can use the front and rear of the bike to carry the rest.

 Climbing.
-Long steep hills and heavy luggage don’t sound fun… to most people, but I actually rather enjoy the challenge 🙂 So we’re not going to worry too much about weight.
-Saying that, I will go through all my gear and streamline it where possible.
+Long steep hills and heavy luggage don’t sound fun… to most people, but I actually rather enjoy the challenge 🙂 Saying that, I will go through all my gear and streamline it where possible.
 There’s no point in carrying 20 tent pegs when you really only need 6, and so on.
-In fact, I used to use sticks fashioned into pegs when I was younger, but with the advent of Titanium it seemed silly not to take advantage of it.
+In fact, I used to use wood sticks fashioned into pegs when I was younger, but with the advent of Titanium it seemed silly not to take advantage of it.

 Security.
-I never leave my bikes unattended, they go everywhere with me and touring is no exception.
-Obviously, if I have the option when credit card touring, to lock it up in my hotel room, I do.
-Camping is a little more tricky, and I’d never leave my bike chained next too my tent whilst walking about a city or town, it’s just too insecure.
-So this build will not include super heavy D or U locks, which is good because they weigh a freaking tonne.
-Instead, we’ll utilise a few clever ideas and a couple of newer novel bike locks that make security a little less worrying.
-Nothing will ever stop a thief who is determined, but we can make it super difficult for the f*ckers and a real misery to boot!
+I never leave my bikes unattended, even if they’re locked, they go everywhere with me and touring is no exception.
+Obviously, if I have the option when credit card touring to lock it up in my hotel room, I do.
+Camping is a little more tricky and I’d never leave my bike chained to itself next too my tent whilst I walk about a city or town, it’s just too insecure.
+This build will not include super heavy 2kg D or U locks, which is good because they weigh a freaking tonne.
+Instead, we’ll try a few clever ideas and a couple of newer novel bike locks that make security a little less worrying and lighter weight.
+Nothing will ever stop a thief who is determined, but we can make it super difficult for the f*ckers.

 Longevity.
-We’ll be out on the road for a few days, weeks, or months, so the build needs to be capable of utilising a modular luggage system depending on our timeframe.
-I don’t want to rebuild every time I change my mind about where or when I go, so the luggage racks will remain fixed, but the carrying bags will change depending.
-Sounds obvious, but I don’t want to use 2 x 32ltr front panniers for a 2-day trip, nor do I want to rely on 1 seat post bag for a month-long trek.
-The key here is having multiple bags that all attach in a similar way.
+We’ll be out on the road for a few days, weeks, or months, so the build needs to be capable of utilising a modular luggage system depending on our time frame.
+I don’t want to rebuild every time I change my mind about where or when I go, so the luggage racks will generally remain quick release, and the luggage bags will change depending.
+Sounds obvious, but I don’t want to use four 32ltr panniers for an overnighter, nor one post bag for a month-long trek.
+The key here is having multiple bags that all attach/detach easily but with locking mechs just in case.
 I like this kinda stuff 🙂